Numigi/odoo-sale-addons/sale_intercompany_service/README.rst

 .. image:: static/description/sale_order_picking.png

-The picking was created as if the sale where done from the ``Mother`` company.
+The picking is created as usual, shipping from the warehouse of ``Mother Company``.

 .. image:: static/description/picking_form.png